-- salaries for staff working on the project, direct salary and on-costs for personnel directly employed for the project activities (on a pro-rata basis relative to their time commitment) - contractor costs or expert advice directly related to the project - research costs directly related to the project - communication and promotional costs directly related to the project

-- costs you incur to obtain planning, environmental or other regulatory approvals during the project period.
-However, associated fees paid to the Commonwealth, state, territory and local governments are not eligible. - materials and equipment hire/purchase directly related to the project. - domestic travel or accommodation expenses that are directly related to the project activities. - project contingency costs - administrative costs related to the project
+- salaries for staff working on the project, direct salary and on-costs for personnel directly employed for the project activities (on a pro-rata basis relative to their time commitment) - contractor costs or expert advice directly related to the project - research costs directly related to the project - communication and promotional costs directly related to the project - costs you incur to obtain planning, environmental or other regulatory approvals during the project period.
+However, associated fees paid to the Commonwealth, state, territory and local governments are not eligible. - materials and equipment hire/purchase directly related to the project. - domestic travel or accommodation expenses that are directly related to the project activities. - project contingency costs - administrative costs related to the project.

-The program delegate makes the final decision on eligible expenditure and may give additional guidance on eligible expenditure if required.
 You must incur the project expenditure between the project start and end date for it to be eligible unless stated otherwise.
+You must not commence your project until you execute a grant agreement with the Commonwealth.